My Secret Bully

 Middle School: The Worst Years of My Life

 The title of this humorous book says it all.
 A boy named Rafe has a plan for dealing with his school's ridiculous code of conduct- break every single rule!
 Clever illustrations pepper the pages of this story that covers all the hot topics kids deal with in middle school: bullies, crushes and learning all about one's identity.
-Bookworms and reluctant readers alike with enjoy this entertaining tween book about bullying.
+Bookworms and reluctant readers alike with enjoy this entertaining tween chapter book.

 The Lollipop Book Club is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.